Rhapsody in Blue (film)

-Rhapsody in Blue, subtitled The story of George Gershwin is a 1945 American biographical film about composer and musician George Gershwin, released by Warner Brothers.
+Rhapsody in Blue, subtitled The story of George Gershwin is a 1945 American biographical film about composer and musician George Gershwin, released by Warner Bros.
+Pictures.
 Robert Alda stars as Gershwin.
 Joan Leslie, Alexis Smith, Hazel Scott, and Anne Brown also star, while Irving Rapper directs.
 The film was released in the United States on September 22, 1945.

 Plot

 In Brooklyn, New York, an upright piano is being lifted into the home of the Gershwins, Morris and Rose, and the two sons, Ira Gershwin, and his little brother, George Gershwin.
 Morris tells Ira that she set him up for piano lessons, but Ira shows distaste for it.
 As they talk, they hear George play a tune on the piano.
 Morris and Rose change their mind and quickly sign George up for lessons.
 As George grows, and his talents beginning to set in, he starts to become more interested in the music of Tin Pan Alley.
 He passes through multiple teachers, and finally stays at Prof. Franck.

 George shows the Prof. his musical talents with Jazz, and Prof. Franck says that if this is what he wants to do, he should pursue it.
 George begins to write many songs, but none of them really take off.
 He gets a job as a pianist for a show held by Harpo Marx.
 He is mocked by the actor on stage, and George storms out of the theater, with Ira by his side.
 George then gets a job as a song plugger, playing songs for people to see if they would like the piece of music.
 Through this, George meets Julie Adams, who's a singer on Broadway.
 George notices how good a singer she is, and suggests that she sing a song he wrote, "Swanee."
 She eventually likes it, and George gives her his copy of it, and the rest of the copies he plays, even some he didn't write.
 George calls his boss and tells him he quits.

 George goes to pitch his song to Max Dreyfus.
 While waiting, George meets Oscar Levant, who will eventually become his closest friend.
 George shows his song to Max, and Max sees potential in the song, and the writer.
 Max, still with Gershwin in his office, calls the singer Al Jolson, and asks him if he will sing the tune in a show, and Al, after hearing Gershwin playing it on the other end, says he will.
 Al sings the song to a thunderous applause, which inspires Gershwin to write his own musical.
 He casts Julie as his leading lady, as she's the only one for the role.
 The show flops, but Gershwin continues, and eventually his shows begin to skyrocket, all with Julie in the lead.
 While this, Julie begins to fall in love with George, while he seems oblivious to it.